XingxinHE/CSharp_Notes/0.StepByStep/README.md

 14.4 Release a resource at a known point in time

-> :warning:cons: this is at the risk of resource leaks if an exception interrupts the execution
+> ⚠cons: this is at the risk of resource leaks if an exception interrupts the execution
 >
 > How to do it? => Write a **disposal method** (a method that disposes of a resource) and **call it explicitly** from the program.